 A “minor” is anyone who has not reached the age of 18.
 Minors are not allowed to directly own or control assets.
 When a minor child is the recipient of assets (gifts, settlements, judgments, etc.) that are not transferred by a trust or under the Uniform Transfers to Minors Act, a guardianship estate needs to be opened in order to transfer the assets to a guardianship estate for the minor.
 This is true even if the minor has one or both parents still living.

-At Huck Bouma, we have extensive experience working with minors.
-We can assist you in negotiating the legal process and then complying with the ongoing court and accounting requirements.
+Attorneys at Huck Bouma have extensive experience working with minors and can assist you in negotiating the legal process and then complying with the ongoing court and accounting requirements.

-While good planning can eliminate the need for a guardianship for a minor, oftentimes a guardianship for a minor cannot be avoided.
-At those times we work with our clients to establish the guardianship and administer the minor’s estate as efficiently as possible.
+While good planning can eliminate the need for a guardianship for a minor, often a guardianship for a minor cannot be avoided.
+Often, it is best to establish the guardianship and administer the minor’s estate as efficiently as possible.

 Illinois law allows a parent or a court-appointed guardian of a minor child to appoint a responsible adult other than the parent to serve as a short-term “guardian of the person” for a minor child.
 Unless the terms of the document provide otherwise, a short-term guardianship appointment may remain in effect for 365 days.

 The short-term guardianship is a useful “vacation” tool or technique for any period during which a parent will be away from his or her child for a short period of time.
 The short-term guardian has authority to act as Guardian of the Person of the minor but does not have authority to act as Guardian of the Estate of a minor; in other words, the short-term guardian cannot make financial decisions for the child.